novamediasverige/dropwizard-activemq-bundle/README.md

 Version 0.5.3

 * Added support for message selectors
-* ActiveMQReceiver now receives an extra field.
-This field comes from the JMS property 'identifier' (JMS_IDENTIFIER_PROPERTY in ActiveMQBundle).
-To use this, set ActiveMQBundle.JMS_IDENTIFIER_PROPERTY as a string property when sending messages.
+* ActiveMQReceiver now receives all message properties in a Map<String, Object>.

 Version 0.5.1